-One of the most important questions you want to know when starting a new job is how much annual leave you'll get.
-While this does vary from company to company, UK workers are legally entitled to a minimum amount of time off, known as Statutory Holiday Allowance.
+One of the most important questions you want to ask when starting a new job is how much annual leave you'll get.
+While this does vary from company to company, UK workers are legally allowed a minimum holiday entitlement, known as Statutory Holiday Allowance.

-So, just how much is Statutory Holiday Allowance exactly?
+So, just how much is the UK Statutory Holiday Allowance exactly?
+We explain all below.

 Note: if you want to just calculate it using your employment start date then head straight to our Statutory Holiday Calculator.